Introduction

 git clone https://github.com/tensorflow/models.git

-Download a Single Shot Multibox Detector (SSD) with MobileNet model from here, and untar to /path/to/tensorflow/models/object_detection directory.
+Download a Single Shot Multibox Detector (SSD) with MobileNet model from here, and untar to /path/to/tensorflow/models/research/object_detection directory.

 Download and install Protobuf.